 You should also ensure that you are using the right coffee to water ratio.
 Under extraction will occur if not enough coffee is being used, or there is more water than necessary being poured through the pour over.
 A good ratio is 25 grams of ground coffee to 400 grams of water.

-Tip #4: Evenly Distribute and Tamp Your Grounds
+Tip #4: Evenly Distribute Your Grounds

 Tip #5: Correct Water Temperature